 1. You set the bar too high.

-I’m a recovering perfectionist, which means that every day, I have to wake up and fight to feel okay about who I am.
+I’m a recovering perfectionist, which means that every day, I have to wake up and fight to feel okay about who I am, as a homemaker and as a person.

 It gets exhausting.